What is an autopsy?

 When will the results of an autopsy be known?

 The first findings from an autopsy are usually ready in 2 to 3 days.
 The doctor can review these results with you.
 Detailed studies are then performed on tissue samples.
-This could take up to many weeks.
-A final report will be written.
-The doctor will also review this report with you, as well.
+This could take many weeks.
+A final report is written.
+The doctor will review this report with you.

 What does an autopsy cost?

 Autopsies help doctors learn more about illness and ways to improve medical care.
 For this reason, some are performed without charge.
 These can include those done at the hospital where the person died.
 Some teaching hospitals also will do autopsies at no charge, even if the person died somewhere else.
 But many hospitals do charge for autopsies.
 Make sure you understand what the charges are before you request the procedure.
 You do not have to pay for an autopsy if it is required by law.